Statistics

 (4) The national law does not provide for any other form of additional protection except the humanitarian statuses, which is based on article 15 QD, i.e. it is a term used to transpose this article of the Qualification Directive into national law.

-(5) “Rejection” only covers negative decisions on the merit of the application.
+(5) “Rejection” only covers negative decisions on the merit of the application, regardless of whether issued in accelerated or regular procedure.

 Substantive rejection rate Substantive protection rate Refugee rate Subsidiary